4d/docs/website/translated_docs/es/ORDA/remoteDatastores.md

 - 4D remote applications using ORDA to access the main datastore with the `ds` command.
 Note that the 4D remote application can still access the database in classic mode.
 These accesses are handled by the **4D application server**.
 - Other 4D applications (4D remote, 4D Server) opening a session on the remote datastore through the [`Open datastore`](../API/DataStoreClass.md#open-datastore) command.
 These accesses are handled by the **HTTP REST server**.
 - [4D for iOS or 4D for Android](https://developer.4d.com/go-mobile/) queries for updating mobile applications.
-These accesses are handled by the **HTTP server**.
+Estos accesos son gestionados por el **servidor HTTP**.